“Each one should use whatever gift he received to serve others, faithfully administering God’s grace in its various

 Mission is one way we can live out the Gospel and share the love of Christ with our community and those in need around the world.
 Below is the list of the various mission activities that Heritage supports during the year, as well as a brief description of each and some links for more information.

 We have a family in our church that is in need of more help than a small church like ours can realistically give.
 This family has set up a GoFundMe account in an effort to gain support from a larger community.
 Check out their pages and PLEASE give if you are able:

 A brand new mission for us is Undies for Everyone.
 This wonderful organization acquires new underwear for needy school-age children.
 Often these children have access to donated clothing, shoes, and school supplies – but not clean, new underwear.
 Although to some this might seem to be a funny thing, it is anything but funny to a child in need!
-We collect packages of clean children’s underwear in the spring on a designated “Undie Sundie” and donate them to this wonderful organization.
+We collect packages of clean children’s underwear on a designated “Undie Sundie” and donate them to this wonderful organization.
 For more information, check out their web site: http://www.undiesforeveryone.org/

 CAM – The Cypress Assistance Ministries is a local organization that helps people with food, emergency shelter, clothing, job placement, ESL classes, and even furniture.
 We support their food pantry twice each year with these events: